braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/content_cards/customization/custom_styling.md

 ## Custom pinned icon {#setting-a-custom-pinned-icon-for-android}

-To set a custom pinned icon, override the `Appboy.ContentCards.PinnedIcon` style.
+To set a custom pinned icon, override the `Braze.ContentCards.PinnedIcon` style.
 Your custom image asset should be declared in the `android:src` element.

 ## Custom card rendering {#customizing-card-rendering-for-android}